James W. Adducci

 Marlene Bollar has worked for many years fundraising for the Philadelphia Boys Choir & Chorale.
 Marlene has served as the Chair/Co-Chair of the Silent Auction for the past four years.
 Marlene brings extensive experience in fundraising, communications, and marketing.
 She has a great passion for the arts, women’s rights, and education.
 Marlene is the proud parent of three children – an alumni of the Philadelphia Boys Choir & Chorale and two young women who are active with the Philadelphia Girls Choir.

-A native of Cheltenham, PA, Andy joined the Choir at age 8 in 1976 as a 2nd Soprano and remained with the group until he graduated from Cheltenham High School in 1982.
-During his time as a choir member, he had the honor of being voted President and Boy of the Year As a University of Penn student, he was president of Counterparts, a co-ed a capella group.
-After college, Andy returned to the choir as a member of the Chorale for several years, and has since served as Board Chair and interim Executive Director (2013-2016), continuing to serve as a board member.
+A native of Cheltenham, PA, Andy joined the Choir at age 8 in 1976 as a 2nd Soprano and remained with the group until his voiced changed in 1982.
+During his time as a choir member, he had the honor of being voted President and Boy of the Year.
+Andy rejoined the Choir as a member of the Chorale in 1984 before retiring from singing in 2008 after 27 years of singing with the Choir.
+As a University of Penn student, he was president of Counterparts, a co-ed a capella group.
+Andy joined the board in 2007 and served as Board Chair from 2013-2016.

-Currently the Director of Benefit Plan Automation for GalaxE, an IT consulting company headquartered in Somerset, NJ, Andy volunteers his time at Grove United Methodist Church (as accompanist for their Junior Choir, and at West Chester Rustin High School (playing keyboard for their musical productions).
+Currently a Director of Delivery for GalaxE, an IT consulting company headquartered in Somerset, NJ, Andy volunteers with the Chester County Cycling program for the Pennsylvania Center for Adapted Sports (PCAS).
 His commitment to the PBCC is deep: “The Philadelphia Boys Choir had such a profound influence on me growing up.
 The Choir taught me discipline and the importance of striving for excellence.
 I’ve also seen firsthand what a difference it’s made in the lives of others.”

 Charles M. Elliott, Jr.